tarmacjupiter/stock_analysis/README.md

     (May need to type "python3 stock.py" depending on installtion and build of Python)

 6. After the program is done processing the new data will be stored in "stocks-data.csv"

 ---

+## Warnings

+"modelworksheet.csv" must NOT be renamed
+(Unless you rename the file both in the folder AND in the python script)

+---